 Facebook is big-time friending video.
 Why?
 Because it works.
 Video is not only more dynamic than still images and text, it also achieves much higher reach than static content.
-Us humans have limited attention spans when it comes to the millions of advertising messages we are served on the daily - video cuts through, delivering information faster and in a more memorable way.
+Us humans have limited attention spans when it comes to the millions of video advertising messages we are served on the daily - video cuts through, delivering information faster and in a more memorable way.

 Like moths to a flame, video is a solid marketing strategy to engage and convert your audience.
 It helps spark leads down the funnel and adds fuel to your engagement across social channels.